wssimms/gssquared/Docs/DevelopLog.md

 it should be obvious to user when users do normal user things, what the interaction options are.

-I should finish implementing the "disappearing message".
+[x] I should finish implementing the "disappearing message".  (done!!)

 I should maybe also put the fade-away logic into its own widget type, like FadeButton or something.